 - Determine the education or credentials necessary to move on.

 - Read books by authors such as Barbara Sher and Annie Gottlieb.
-Wishcraft and other recent career and job search books are good choices.
+"Wishcraft," and other career and job search books are good choices.

 - Make a careful plan with a timeline.

-You Don't Likey Your Employer, Coworkers or Customers
+You Don't Like Your Employer, Coworkers or Customers

 Maybe you like your work but dislike your current employer, coworkers, or customers.
 Explore your options to move to a different employer.

 Make sure that the unhappiness isn't inside of you, however, and that it really is due to the actions of others.
-(Perhaps your employer is unethical in his treatment of the customer.
+(Perhaps your employer is unethical in their treatment of the customer.
 Maybe your coworkers are all miserable and constantly complaining about their work.)